NZ Recommend Majors

 -

-Public Sector: Prosecutor, Legal Aid lawyer, Public Defender
+Public Sector: Prosecutor, Legal Aid lawyer, or Public Defender positions

 -